NUBUHORO-Emmanuel/finalProject/README.md

     ->click on htdocs
     ->Online Transport Reservation system(through this path command prompt is where it is opened) ->then paste composer create project laravel/laravel->then laravel is installed successful->then check laravel

+    NB : after dawnloding this project
+            1 reneme env.example to env
+            2 then add database name "any you want"
+            3 go in cmd(command prompt of the system write ** php artisan key:generate --ansi 4 make composer install

 4. AUTHORS:
 -NUBUHORO  Emmanuel 18RP04845
 -IRADUKUNDA Fabiola  18RP09160

+help :send me an email on : **nubuhoroemmy@gmail.com
+                 tel:        +250788228783